International Student Policy

 Circumstances in which transfers will be granted

-A request from an international onshore student to transfer to another provider is assessed by the AC International Student Officer (ISO), and will be approved by the Registrar.
-AC qill get transfer requests where the transfer is in the student's best interests, including but not limited to:
+A request from an international onshore student to transfer to another provider is assessed by the AC International Student Officer (ISO), and will be approved by the Director of Student Experience.
+AC will obtain transfer requests where the transfer is in the student's best interests, including but not limited to:

 - the student can provide evidence that his or her reasonable expectations about the current course are not being met;